B1.3 Round whole numbers to the nearest ten, hundred, or thousand, in various contexts.

 Estimate a Quantity

-Replace a number with a value appropriate to the situation, following some predefined or personal criteria.
+Replace a number by an approximate value of that number appropriate to the situation, using some predefined or personal criteria.

 If the list price of a new car is $18 753, it costs about $19 000.

-Walking through a parking lot, you notice a car and estimate its price at $ 20 000.
+Walking through a parking lot, you notice a car and having just seen an ad for it, you estimate its price at $ 20 000.

 The actual price (known number) has been rounded to the nearest thousand.
-The price is not based on any specific information received, but on prior knowledge.
+The price is based on prior knowledge.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 35-36.